It’s officially Opening Day Eve. There’s only one thing left to do: figure out what the best way is to get to Citi Field.

 When you’re dealing with a sellout crowd, transportation to the ballpark can be a pain in the ass.
 Traffic sucks, and if you plan taking the LIRR/Metro North/Jersey Transit, it’s always somehow delayed.
 Just ask Frank Fleming.
 If we’re being honest, on days like this, there’s really no enjoyable way of getting to and from the stadium.

 This year, I’ll be taking our company’s namesake to Citi Field.
-I’m not going to say the 7 train is better or worse mode of transportation than the other options I’ve already spoken of.
+I’m not going to say the 7 train is a better or worse mode of transportation than the other options I’ve already spoken of.
 They’re all about the same.
 But one special perk that is offered on Opening Day each year is the chance to ride on a vintage subway car.

 “The MTA will be operating a vintage subway train on the 7 line Thursday as part of its annual opening day tradition in honor of the Mets.